The Blue and White Magazine

 When The Union Comes A-Knocking

-Reporting by Mary Elizabeth Dawson
+By Mary Elizabeth Dawson

 Earlier today, the Graduate Workers of Columbia (GWC) released an open letter declaring their intention to hold a strike authorization vote.
 This decision comes after the GWC’s three-and-a-half year unionization process and subsequent struggle to gain recognition from the Columbia administration.